HarperDB/documentation/docs/developers/applications/README.md

 ## Define Fastify Routes

 Exporting resource will generate full RESTful endpoints.
 But, you may prefer to define endpoints through a framework.
-HarperDB includes a resource plugin for defining routes with the Fastify web framework.
+Harper includes a resource plugin for defining routes with the Fastify web framework.
 Fastify is a full-featured framework with many plugins, that provides sophisticated route definition capabilities.

 By default, applications are configured to load any modules in the `routes` directory (matching `routes/*.js`) with Fastify's autoloader, which will allow these modules to export a function to define fastify routes.
 See the [defining routes documentation](define-routes.md) for more information on how to create Fastify routes.

-However, Fastify is not as fast as HarperDB's RESTful endpoints (about 10%-20% slower/more-overhead), nor does it automate the generation of a full uniform interface with correct RESTful header interactions (for caching control), so generally the HarperDB's REST interface is recommended for optimum performance and ease of use.
+However, Fastify is not as fast as Harper's RESTful endpoints (about 10%-20% slower/more-overhead), nor does it automate the generation of a full uniform interface with correct RESTful header interactions (for caching control), so generally the Harper's REST interface is recommended for optimum performance and ease of use.

 ## Restarting Your Instance

-Generally, HarperDB will auto-detect when files change and auto-restart the appropriate threads.
+Generally, Harper will auto-detect when files change and auto-restart the appropriate threads.
 However, if there are changes that aren't detected, you may manually restart, with the `restart_service` operation:

 ```json
 {